Zfkirke0109/MC-s-Charging-Controller/README.md

 ##### 2017.12.23-2

-*  -- Added compatibility check while installing, from now on, only BOOTMODE flashing, to avoid shutting down via auto_shut functionality
+*  -- Added compatibility check while installing

+*  -- From now on, only BOOTMODE flashing, to avoid shutting down via auto_shut functionality

 ##### 2017.12.23-1